 Each landing page is designed to achieve a particular goal.
 In most cases, this goal is lead generation where the copy and web forms are designed to get the visitors to share their contact information with you.

 These dual advantages of getting more traffic to your site and boosting lead generation make landing pages an integral part of law firm SEO.

-For example, note how Simpson Thacher & Bartlett have a special landing page to cater to clients from the Energy – Power & Renewables industry.
+For example, note how Simpson Thacher & Bartlett have focused on Law firm SEO by creating a special landing page to cater to clients from the Energy – Power & Renewables industry.